gruelbox/orko-wiki/Roadmap.md

 * Improved logging around Bitfinex connection errors.
 * Fix bugs where Binance and Bifinex trades were displayed as buys when they were actually sells and vice versa under certain conditions.
 * Fix `UndeclaredThrowableException` errors in logs when using Kraken.
 Kraken remains in early stage support and is not recommended for use.
+* Some exchanges don't return all the 24hr stats (e.g. open or close prices).
+These previously displayed a spinner in the UI the whole time, hoping a value would arrive.
+They are now hidden entirely unless there's a value to display.
+* Fixed broken link to the Wiki from the paper trading confirmation text.

 **Developer quality-of-life:**